Lunacy43/TwoMoons-Project/docs/01-Characterization/Demi/3 - Other.md

 -	Description:
 	-	The entity has a growing craving to eat their own kind
 	-	At the start of the day, the entity gains (6\[lv 1-6], 5\[lv 7-12], 4\[lv 13-18], 3\[lv 19-24], 2\[lv 25-30]) craving
-	-	At 70 craving, roll to keep yourself stable
+	-	At 70 craving, entity must roll to keep itself stable
 		-	1d100: success ≥ \[Craving]
-	-	If you fail, you have 2 options
+	-	If the roll fails, the entity has 2 options
 		-	Eat parts of self
 		-	Go feral and attack others until Craving is reduced to 0
 #### Ghoulish Appetite